lucapette/website/content/writing/the-appeal-of-static-typing.md

 lots of data.
 I run into Perl.
 Such a different experience from C!
 I liked how quickly I could get something working together.

-As soon as my professional career started, It was mostly Java for a a better part of the first decade of professional experience.
+As soon as my professional career started, I did mostly Java for a better part of a decade of professional experience.
 I went through two jobs where I wrote a lot of Java before starting to feel a little discouraged by how slow things moved in the Java world.
 So I started looking for something different.
 That's how I found Ruby and Ruby on Rails.

-My world view was shattered.
+My world view was shattered, everything magically worked.
 I remember the first time I read something like:

 ```ruby
 class Post